 This post is also available in: Svenska

 Depression is a common disease.
-Postpartum depression is depression associated with being a new parent.
+If you have depression as a new parent, it is called postpartum depression.
 If you are experiencing postpartum depression, it is especially important to seek care quickly.
-With a child to care for, depression may take longer to heal, especially when you are sleep deprived.
+Seeing as you have a child to care for, depression may take longer to heal, especially when you are sleep deprived.

 Symptoms of postpartum depression

-The symptoms of postpartum depression are the same as in other depressions: loss of energy, hopelessness, loss of interest, difficulty feeling pleasure, difficulty concentrating, anxiety and difficulty sleeping.
-In severe depression, one can be extremely tormented by feelings of guilt and hopelessness, which can become so strong that life is not worth living.
+The symptoms of postpartum depression are the same as in other depression: loss of energy, hopelessness, loss of interest, difficulty feeling pleasure, difficulty concentrating, anxiety and difficulty sleeping.
+In deeper depressions, one can be severely tormented by feelings of guilt and hopelessness, which can become so strong that life does not feel worth living.

-Especially in postpartum depression, it can be difficult to connect with your child and feel joy at becoming a parent.
-The love for your child may have to wait until the depression heals.
+Especially in postpartum depression, it can be difficult connecting with your child and feeling the joy when becoming a parent.
+You love for your child may have to wait until the depression heals.
 Until you understand that you have depression, this often leads to severe feelings of guilt.
-But this is nothing to feel guilty or ashamed of, it is the depression that makes you feel that way.
-Once you heal from the depression, you will be able to connect with each other without hindrance.
+But it is nothing to feel guilty or ashamed of.
+It is the depression that makes you feel that way.
+Once you overcome depression, you will be able to connect with each other without hindrance.

 Baby blues or three-day crying

-It is very common to become emotional, depressed and cry easily a few days after giving birth.
-It’s called the baby blues, or three-day crying.
-Baby blues should begin to dissipate within a few days.
-If it gets worse and worse every day for more than 1-2 weeks, these may be signs of depression developing.
+It is very common to become emotional, depressed, and cry easily a few days after giving birth.
+It’s called baby blues, or three-day crying.
+Baby blues should begin to alleviate within a few days.
+If it gets worse and worse every day for more than 1-2 weeks, it may be signs of depression developing.

 Postpartum depression in fathers and non-birth mothers

-Even fathers and non-birth mothers can develop depression as new parents.
-It’s understandable!
-Depression emerges in different periods of your life especially during intense stress, like having a child.
-It is just as important for the non-birthing parent to receive treatment for depression, as it is for the birthing parent.
+Even fathers and non-birthmothers can get depressoion as new parents.
+It’s understandable that you develop depression.
+Depression emerges in different periods in your life.
+Intense stress, like having a child, can increase the risk of falling into depression.
+It is just as important for the non-birthing parent to receive treatment for depression as it is for the birthing parent.